rlucente-se-jboss/anbox-f34/README.md

 SELinux changes for the binder device yet.
 But this is a really bad thing to do.
 Seriously.

 Run the various anbox managers by leveraging the included script.
-Make sure to first enable the binderfs environment using:

-    sudo mkdir /dev/binderfs
-    sudo mount -t binder binder /dev/binderfs

 Anbox can be run by typing the following command:

     cd ~/anbox-f34/run-anbox